Nicky Barr: Combat service

-Later career
+Later life

 After leaving the Air Force, Barr remained in Mildura with his wife, Dorothy (Dot).
 They had met on a blind date in 1938 and been married only a few weeks when Nicky joined the RAAF.
 During the war she was told on three occasions that her husband was dead.
 The couple had two sons, born in 1945 and 1947.
 Barr's injuries prevented him from returning to a rugby career, and he took up yachting as a sport.
 He also briefly assisted fellow No. 3 Squadron veteran Bobby Gibbes in an airline venture in New Guinea, before going into business as a company manager and director with civil engineering and pharmaceutical firms.
 Barr rejoined the RAAF on 20 March 1951 as a pilot in the active Citizen Air Force (CAF), with the acting rank of wing commander.
 On 15 April 1953, he transferred to the CAF reserve.
 A member of the Royal Air Forces Escaping Society, Barr began travelling to Italy with his wife on a regular basis in the late 1950s to seek out and offer assistance to those who had helped him during his wartime escape attempts.

 In 1961, Barr became General Manager of Meggitt Ltd, an oilseed-crushing firm; he eventually rose to become Executive Chairman.
 The firm's board was joined in 1971 by the recently retired Chief of the Air Staff, Air Marshal Sir Alister Murdoch.
 Barr's work in the industry led to his appointment in the 1983 New Year Honours as an Officer of the Order of the British Empire (OBE).
 The same year, he became Australian representative and Chairman of the International Oil Seed Group.
 In June 1987, Barr accepted an invitation to join John Glenn, Chuck Yeager, and fifteen other famed flyers in a so-called "Gathering of Eagles" for a seminar at the USAF Air Command and Staff College in Montgomery, Alabama.
 Generally reluctant to talk publicly about the war, he agreed to discuss his experiences during an episode of the television series Australian Story in 2002, appearing with his biographer Peter Dornan, and Bobby Gibbes.
 By this time Barr was said to be receiving daily treatment for the injuries he had suffered in combat.
 He died at the age of ninety on 12 June 2006, a few months after his wife.
 Four F/A-18 Hornet jet fighters from No. 3 Squadron overflew his funeral service on the Gold Coast, Queensland.
 He was further honoured at a rugby test match between Australia and England at Telstra Dome in Melbourne on 17 June, the day after his funeral.
 On 14 September 2006, No. 3 Squadron dedicated a stone memorial in Barr's honour; the unveiling was attended by his sons Bob and Brian.